dmadison/Adalight-FastLED/README.md

 ## Synopsis

-This is the standard Adalight library, modified to work with 3-pin WS2812B LED strips (2016-era Adafruit NeoPixels).
-The Arduino code has been modified to use the FastLED library.
+This is the standard Adalight library, modified to work with the FastLED library (fastled.io) and 3-pin WS2812B LED strips (2016-era Adafruit NeoPixels).

 In addition to ambilight setups, the protocol can be used to stream any color data from a computer to a WS2812B strip (data rate limited by serial throughput).